Xeretis/CliLib/readme.md

 ## Examples
 Examples can be found in the `./examples` folder.
 Take a look at them to get a deeper understanding of how things are done in action.

 *Disclaimer: This projact was made and tested with the MinGW compiler.
 Some other compilers may work just as well, but by default the MSVC compiler will not work.
-To get it working with MSVC as well you need to add some  extra imports at the start of CliLib.hpp.
+To get it working with MSVC as well you have to add some extra imports at the start of CliLib.hpp.
 (Your IDE will probably tell you which)*